aniverb/Data-Science-with-Udacity/README.md

 Data-Science-with-Udacity
 =========================

-me self learning with some structure from udacity. these are my answer to questions which usually had no solution
+self teaching with some structure from udacity. these questions typically had no solution posted